Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

    ![](../media/lab4-image2.png)

-3. Run the executable file that was downloaded, and if you are prompted to continue, click Yes.
+3. Run the executable file that was downloaded, and if you are prompted to continue, click **Yes**.

-4. On the Install the Azure Information Protection client page, click I agree when you have read the license terms and conditions.
+4. On the Install the Azure Information Protection client page, click **I agree** when you have read the license terms and conditions.

    ![](../media/lab4-image3.png)

 6. If you are prompted to continue, click Yes, and wait for the installation to finish.

-7. Click Close.
+7. Click **Close**.

    ![](../media/lab4-image4.png)